Federal Bureau of Prisons Employees

 Our lawyers will assist you at any stage of a workplace injury claim, whether you have just been hurt and need help filing your initial application for benefits, or your claim has been denied and you want to appeal.
 We will gather and review all evidence to support your claim and will be your representative in all hearings and appeals.

 Contact our office by e-mail or call us at (856) 310-9002 to set up an appointment with an experienced federal workers’ compensation attorney.
 We are available to meet with you weekdays between 9 a.m. and 5 p.m.
-Even if we don’t take your case, we will only charge a $35 consultation fee.
-We waive the fee for certain union members.
+We offer a free consultation for injured workers.